Hugh Seymour, 8th Marquess of Hertford

-Hugh Edward Conway Seymour, 8th Marquess of Hertford (29 March 1930 – 22 December 1997) was the son of Brig.-Gen. Lord Henry Charles Seymour and Lady Helen Grosvenor.
+Hugh Edward Conway Seymour, 8th Marquess of Hertford (29 March 1930 – 22 December 1997) was a British aristocrat.
+He was the son of Brig.-Gen. Lord Henry Charles Seymour and Lady Helen Grosvenor.
 He was the grandson of both Hugh Seymour, 6th Marquess of Hertford and Hugh Grosvenor, 1st Duke of Westminster.

 Early life

 He was educated at Ludgrove School and Eton College.
-He inherited the title of Marquess of Hertford in 1940 at the age of 10, after his uncle, the 7th Marquess, died without a direct heir.
+He inherited the title of Marquess of Hertford in 1940 at the age of 9, he was sick with a nasal problem lying in his bed reading the newspaper when all of a sudden there was a small headline saying a nine year old had inherited his uncles titles and estates and to dear Hughies surprise it was him who had inherited it, he didn’t even know he had an uncle who was a marquess, on the death of his flamboyant childless uncle, the 7th Marquess, described as a "gay young bachelor fond of fancy dancing".